juan-90s/Multi-Tetris/README.md

 5. In Linker > Input, edit Additional Dependencies, add SDL2.lib SDL2main.lib
 6. In Linker > SubSystem, select **Console**.
 If you don't need the terminal to observe debug output, then select **Windows**

-Also remember to configurate SDL2 extension as above.
+Also remember to configurate other SDL2 extension as above.

 ## Credits
 [SDL2](https://github.com/libsdl-org)